Nathan-Vandevoort/ENVY/README.md

 ![envy dropdown](https://github.com/user-attachments/assets/cdb60104-68e3-4904-bdde-4786a2f0b1f8)

-If you click that dropdown and select `Export to Envy` another UI window should appear and it should look like this:
+If you click that dropdown and select `Export to Envy` another UI window will appear and it will look like this:

 ![mayaUI-ezgif com-optimize](https://github.com/user-attachments/assets/5d959639-5b5d-4078-b62d-38069987d7be)

 Right now you can see I have two cameras which are both inactive.
-To tell Envy to render this camera you simply click on the camera icon and it should turn blue.
+To tell Envy to render this camera you simply click on the camera icon and it will turn blue.
 You can also click on the clock icon to adjust the frame range per camera to have Envy render your sequences for you. the `Start Frame` and `End Frame` parameters set themselves from your render settings but you can overwrite them within this UI. the `Batch Size` parameter is how many frames will be allocated to each computer, learn more about batch sizes and what they mean practically [here](#batch-size)!
 When you are ready to render click the render button!
 Envy will prompt you to save your scene, say yes or weird things may happen; or better yet increment and save your scene before exporting to Envy.
 If you get an error in your script editor at the bottom right follow these trouble shooting steps:

 1. Is your project set?
 (Your project and maya file must be on the server)
 2. Is your maya file / project on the server?